Xenonesis/adhar-quiz-web/README.md

    # Then visit http://localhost:8000
    ```

-3. **Start practicing!**
+5. **Start creating quizzes!**
-   - Take the quiz to test your knowledge
+   - Use the standard Aadhaar quiz with AI-generated questions
+   - Try the Custom Quiz Generator for any topic
    - View your analytics in the dashboard
-   - Track your improvement over time

 ---